barackd222/s2v-iia-devops-apipcs-demo/README.md

 Steps to use:

-1. This blog goes hand in hand with the following blog:
+1. These scripts go hand in hand with the following blog:

 https://solutionsanz.blog/2017/03/08/teaching-how-to-devops-automate-the-provisioning-of-external-apis-using-oracle-api-platform-and-developer-cloud-service/

-Please review before continuing
+Please review before continuing...

 2. As part of this blog it is expected that you will create a DevCS project and Git repository.
 3. Fork this repo and modify remote git to point to your DevCS Git repo
 4. Copy the content from api_buildTask_readme.txt into a new Shell step as part of a Hudson's build job.